Skip to content

 Lighting Custodial Environments: Safety by Design

-Custodial lighting must combine extreme robustness, tamper resistance, and ligature‑resistant form factors to protect occupants and staff while supporting reliable operations.
+Custodial lighting must deliver extreme robustness, tamper resistance, and ligature‑resistant form factors.
+As a result, these characteristics protect both staff and occupants while ensuring reliable day‑to‑day operation.

 Extremely Robust

-EN 62262 standards dictate impact ratings up to IK11 (50 joules), but custodial environments require far greater resilience.
-Our luminaires are tested up to IK20 (250 joules), providing five times the impact resistance of standard IK11 fittings.
-This ensures resistance to vandalism, tampering attempts, and efforts to create ligature points.
+EN 62262 defines impact ratings up to IK11 (50 joules), but custodial settings demand more.
+That’s why we test our luminaires up to IK20 (250 joules), offering five times the impact resistance of standard IK11 fittings.
+Because of this, the luminaires can resist vandalism, intentional tampering, and attempts to create ligature points.

 Tamper-Resistant Construction

-Prisoners may attempt to dismantle or access luminaires.
-To mitigate this, fittings must incorporate:
+In secure environments, prisoners may attempt to dismantle or interfere with lighting.
+To prevent this, custodial luminaires must incorporate:

-• Flame‑resistant diffusers engineered to withstand naked flame, abrasion from a 10mm coach bolt and impact.
+• Flame‑resistant diffusers engineered to handle naked flame, abrasion from a 10mm coach bolt, and heavy impact

 Ligature Resistance Profiles

-• Products tested and attributed formal LIG ratings
+• Products tested and granted formal LIG ratings

-• Proven compliance via burns and abrasion testing
+• Verified compliance through burns and abrasion testing

 Understanding MoJ Custodial Cell Terminology & Specs